Visit Nusa Lembongan travel guide

 So, you’ve been in Bali and are looking for something more relaxed for a few days?
 Wait, did I just write that?
 Yes, yes, I did, and as ridiculous as it may sound to someone who has not visited Bali, a break from Bali’s busy-ness can be much needed.
 The best way to get a break from hustle of Bali’s tourist areas and hours-long traffic jams is to hop a boat to Nusa Lembongan, located about 45 minutes south east of the island.
+Visiting Nusa Lembongan is a great way to see another side of Bali.

 But Bali is so beautiful, why would I leave it behind to visit Nusa Lembongan?